goyalankit/backup-old-goyalankit.github.io/source/_posts/2013-07-23-modularize-sinatra.markdown

 The only downside is that it doesn't offer you the typical ["MVC"](http://en.wikipedia.org/wiki/Model–view–controller) like [**Rails**](http://github.com/rails/rails).

 Lot of times Rails is an overkill for a simple application and Sinatra seems like a perfect choice.
-Since using Sinatra, you could write all your code in a single file, and at one time it becomse really hard to manage the code and you may feel the need of porting it to a framework like Rails.
+Since using Sinatra, you could write all your code in a single file, and at one time it becomes really hard to manage the code and you may feel the need of porting it to a framework like Rails.
 However, you don't need all the features that comes with Rails.
 What you need here is some kind of modularization in your application.
 For this very purpose I created a gem called [modularize_sinatra](http://github.com/goyalankit/modularize_sinatra)

 > **modularize_sinatra** creates a *Rails like* MVC structure without the overhead.